wangsai-silence/crypto-price-ticker/README.md

 # ccpt

 ccpt is a browser extension that displays the current price of various kinds of crypto currencies.
 It's nice, elegant, clean and simple.
-Powered by [Huobi.Co](https://huobi.com).

 ## Download
 - [Firefox Marketplace](https://addons.mozilla.org/zh-CN/firefox/addon/crypto-currency-price-ticker/)